Kinematic Lie Algebras From Twistor Spaces: Introduction and summary

-Instead of working at the level of amplitudes, we consider CK-duality and the KLA directly at the level of actions~\cite{Bern:2010yg, Borsten:2020zgj,Borsten:2021hua,Borsten:2021rmh}: given tree-level CK-duality, one can always render the action CK-dual using infinitely many auxiliary fields, but at the cost of unitarity, which is broken by Jacobians arising from field redefinitions~\cite{Borsten:2020zgj,Borsten:2021hua,Borsten:2021rmh}.
+Instead of working at the level of amplitudes, we consider CK-duality and the KLA directly at the level of actions~\cite{Bern:2010yg,Borsten:2020zgj,Borsten:2021hua,Borsten:2021rmh}: given tree-level CK-duality, one can always render the action CK-dual using infinitely many auxiliary fields, but at the cost of unitarity, which is broken by Jacobians arising from field redefinitions~\cite{Borsten:2020zgj,Borsten:2021hua,Borsten:2021rmh}.
 It therefore remains to identify an organizational principle for the resulting tower of auxiliaries and avoid nonlocal field redefinitions altogether.
-We find this organizational principle in the form of $\BVbox$-algebras, which ensure the existence of a kinematic Lie algebra.\footnote{A more detailed algebraic characterization of $\BVbox$-algebras, which also closes the gap to CK-duality, is in preparation~\cite{Borsten:2022aa}.}
+Following~\cite{Reiterer:2019dys}, we find this organizational principle in the form of $\BVbox$-algebras, which ensure the existence of a kinematic Lie algebra.\footnote{A more detailed algebraic characterization of $\BVbox$-algebras, which also closes the gap to CK-duality, is found in~\cite{Borsten:2023ned}.}

-The prime example of a theory with $\BVbox$-algebra is Chern--Simons theory (CS) and its variants, such as holomorphic or Cauchy--Riemann (CR) Chern--Simons theories.
-The latter two can be put on twistor spaces to describe various semi-classically equivalent theories on Minkowski spacetimes; we are thus able to reproduce and generalize~e.g.~the results of~\cite{Ben-Shahar:2021zww,Borsten:2022aa,Monteiro:2011pc}.
-We show that the currents of such field theories come with a readily identifiable KLA.
-This extends to the tree-level amplitudes of theories with semi-classically equivalent Chern--Simons-type actions on twistor space.
-In the case of SDYM theory, the resulting KLA leads to manifest CK-duality.
-In the case of full SYM theory, we conjecture the existence of a procedure to obtain CK-dual numerators from our KLA.
+The prime example of a theory with $\BVbox$-algebra is Chern--Simons (CS) theory, and many field theories can be equivalently formulated as CS-type theories on twistor spaces.
+Using this picture, we are able to reproduce and generalize~e.g.~the results of~\cite{Ben-Shahar:2021zww,Borsten:2023ned,Monteiro:2011pc}.
+We show that the currents of such field theories come with a KLA which we can readily identify.
+In many cases, this KLA extends to the amplitudes, and for a special class, it implies conventional CK-duality.
 For theories for which the anomalies discussed in~\cite{Costello:2021bah} are absent, our arguments extend to the loop level.

+Our results significantly improve the understanding of KLAs and comprise concrete and new examples.
+They highlight the power of the action perspective on CK-duality as an organizational principle, and our improved algebraic understanding has the power to streamline the computation of the kinematic numerators important in the double copy construction of gravity scattering amplitudes, cf.~\cite{Borsten:2023ned}.